TeamMoegMC/EnergyLevelTransition/.github/ISSUE_TEMPLATE/bug--crash.md

 name: 'Bug: Crash'
 about: Report a bug that crashes the game
 title: ''
-labels: 'Bug: Crash'
+labels: ''
-assignees: yuesha-yc, duckegg128, dashuaibia, Evanenir
+assignees: dashuaibia, duckegg128, Evanenir, yuesha-yc

 ---